 - Robert McGruder Scholarship and Alumni Scholarship.
-For a minority student planning a career in newspapers, magazines, broadcast news, photojournalism or information design.
+For a minority student planning a career in multimedia news, magazines, broadcast news, photojournalism or information design.

 - David A. Meeker Endowed Scholarship.
 For an outstanding public relations student, based on academic performance, financial need and leadership.

 - Doug Moore Award.
-For an outstanding photojournalism or photo-illustration student.
+For an outstanding photojournalism student.

 - Frances B. Murphey Scholarship.
-For two outstanding young women who intend to pursue careers in news.
+For two outstanding young women who intend to pursue careers in journalism.

 - Paul Poorman Scholarship.
 Mr. Poorman joined the JMC faculty in 1991, after working in newspapers since 1976 and serving as a special assistant to KSU President Michael Schwartz.
 His family established this scholarship in his memory.
-Up to two awards for outstanding newspaper or magazine majors.
+Up to two awards for outstanding multimedia news or magazine majors.

 - Murray Powers Award.
 For a student planning a career in newspapers, magazines, broadcast news, photojournalism or information design.